Tag archive for: staff

 Download all documents related to this election below:

-Information regarding the Management Council election – November 30 and December 1, 2021
+Information Regarding the Election for the Management Board – November 30 and December 1, 2021

 Download all documents related to this election below:

-Information regarding the election for the Educational Council – December 1, 2021
+Information Regarding the Election for the Educational Council – December 1, 2021

 Download all documents related to this election below:

-Nutrition - 5 tips
+Nutrition - 5 Tips

-During this period of lockdown, there is no shortage of temptations when it comes to snacks and sweets...
-Should we give in and feel guilty, or resist and feel frustrated?
-We asked Professor Ariane Sultan, a professor at the Faculty specializing in nutrition, and Nicolas Sahuc, a dietitian who lectures at the Faculty.
-Together, we have compiled five dietary and nutritional tips to follow during lockdown... but that's not all!
+During this period of lockdown, there’s no shortage of temptations when it comes to snacks and treats… Should you give in and feel guilty, or resist and feel frustrated?
+We spoke with Prof. Ariane Sultan, a professor at the Faculty specializing in nutrition, and dietitian Nicolas Sahuc, who teaches at the Faculty.
+Together with them, we’ve compiled five dietary and nutritional tips to follow during lockdown… but that’s not all!

 1 / Listen to your body and its needs!

-Lockdown is disrupting our habits: our schedules are changing... and so are our bodies!
-Sometimes, we don't feel hungry at the traditional "breakfast, lunch, dinner" times.
-Don't panic!
-According to Nicolas Sahuc, we need to pay close attention to our body's rhythm, which varies from day to day and is not necessarily aligned with "social" schedules: "Don't worry if you're not hungry at 'mealtimes'; instead, eat when you really hungry. " To do this, you need to listen to your body and pay attention to your true feelings of hunger and satiety.
-"This does not necessarily mean eating three meals a day..." emphasizes Professor Sultan.
+Lockdown is turning our routines upside down: our schedules are out of sync… and so are our bodies!
+Sometimes, we don’t feel hungry at the traditional “breakfast, lunch, and dinner” times.
+Don’t panic!
+According to Nicolas Sahuc, we need to pay close attention to our body’s rhythm, which varies from day to day and isn’t necessarily aligned with “social” schedules: Don’t worry if you aren’t hungry at ‘mealtimes’; instead, eat when you’re really hungry.”
+To do this, you need to listen to your body and pay attention to genuine feelings of hunger and fullness.
+This doesn’t necessarily mean eating three meals a day…” emphasizes Professor Sultan.

-2 / Don't select or reject any foods: think about how long they will keep you feeling full!
+2 / Don’t pick and choose or cut out any foods: think about how long they keep you full!

-When you're hungry, any food will do to satisfy your hunger.
-However, not all foods keep you feeling full for the same amount of time.The dietitian's advice is to opt for foods that will keep you feeling full for longer: choose a banana over a cookie for your snack, or better still, if you're really hungry, eat a proper balanced meal.
+“When you’re hungry, any food will do to satisfy your hunger.
+However, not all foods keep you feeling full for the same amount of time.”.
+The dietitian's advice is to opt instead for foods that will keep you full for longer: choose a banana over a cookie for a snack, or better yet, if you're really hungry, have a proper, balanced meal.

-However, don't feel guilty if you really want that cookie for your afternoon snack.
-The key is to think about nutrition in a holistic way: "Nutrition is all about overall balance.
-If you eat balanced meals regularly and at your own pace, there's no reason to feel guilty."
-Conversely, balanced nutrition is not a "one-shot" deal: a single balanced meal from time to time is not enough!
-Professor Sultan confirms this: "A balanced diet is more about the week than just a single day."
+That said, don’t feel guilty if you really crave that cookie for a snack.
+The key is to think about nutrition holistically: “Nutrition is all about overall balance.
+If you eat balanced meals regularly and at your own pace, there’s no reason to feel guilty.”
+Conversely, balanced nutrition isn’t a “one-off”: a single balanced meal every now and then isn’t enough!
+Professor Sultan confirms this: A balanced diet is determined over the course of a week rather than a single day.”

-4 / Focus on balanced meals
+4 / Choose balanced meals

-“A balanced meal will keep you feeling full for around five hours, whereas an unbalanced meal or snack will only keep you feeling full for two to two and a half hours."
-It is therefore important to compose your meals with a range of foods that will satisfy your hunger over time.
-“Contrary to popular belief, a meal without bread or starchy foods will not help you stay slim, as you will be hungry again after 2 hours.”
-For a balanced and substantial meal, it is recommended to combine: bread, starchy foods, a source of protein (meat, fish, eggs, or vegetable protein), a dairy product (yogurt or cheese), fruits and vegetables for fiber, and a small amount of fat.
-Ariane Sultan reminds us that "this combination should be adapted to the intensity of your hunger.".
-As for meal variety, the dietitian emphasizes that "the composition of a balanced meal is always the same, you just need to vary the foods according to your tastes!"
+“A balanced meal will keep you full for about 5 hours, while an unbalanced meal or a snack will only keep you full for 2 to 2.5 hours.
+It is therefore important to plan your meals with a variety of foods that will keep you full over time.
+“Contrary to popular belief, a meal without bread or starchy foods won’t help you stay slim, since you’ll be hungry again two hours later.”
+For a balanced and substantial meal, it is recommended to include: bread, starchy foods, a source of protein (meat, fish, eggs, or plant-based protein), a dairy product (yogurt or cheese), fruits and vegetables for fiber, and a small amount of fat.
+Ariane Sultan notes that “this composition should be adjusted based on how hungry you feel”.
+As for meal variety, the dietitian emphasizes that “the composition of a balanced meal is always the same; you just need to vary the foods according to your tastes!”

 An example of a balanced meal:

-• 1 piece of bread
+• 1 slice of bread

 • 1 yogurt or 1 piece of cheese